 - Waterbury (Connecticut) Spirit — Northeast League (1999-2000)

 - New Jersey Jackals — Northern League (2001-02)28

 - St. Paul Saints — Northern League (2003-06)

 With this experience Hernández became the manager of the Charlotte County Redfish, one of six teams in another independent circuit, the South Coast League.
 His old Pirates teammate Manny Sanguillen said that he always thought Hernández should be a skipper somewhere.29 However, the Redfish floundered on the field, and midway through the season Hernández was reassigned to a position at the league level.
 He was replaced by Cecil Fielder, who had been the SCL’s roving hitting instructor.30 The league lasted only for that single 2007 season.

-Baseball has been Jackie Hernández’s life and remains part of his life today.
+Baseball was Jackie Hernández’s life.
 He left Cuba to pursue his dream to play ball and take care of his mother.
-It has been a wonderful life and experience, and he has no complaints.
+It was a wonderful life and experience, and he had no complaints.
 This lighthearted man, who always enjoyed joking around with both teammates and opponents, also expressed his philosophy neatly in 1973: “As long as you stay happy, there’s nothing to worry about.”31

 Continued thanks to SABR members Jorge Colón Delgado (Puerto Rican statistics) and Bob Hurte, and to Wayne Simpson.